azuresparrow/runeterraweekly/Schema/ReadMe.txt

     - return and enter their username/tag/region to submit the games
     - get a match-history of the performance of their deck
         * compare it to others
+    - creates a session so it's easy to look at past submissions

+to see the "in session funtionality" use azure sparrow
+NA1
+Americas